Evaluation errors

 sub-command.

-In case of any error (either during unload or load phase) evaluation stops and environment changes of already unloaded/loaded modules are flushed.
+In case of any error (either during unload or load phase) evaluation stops and

 Prior running evaluations, dependencies of loaded modules are checked.
 If at least one dependency (requirement or conflict) is not satisfied, an error is raised.